pkdone/dotfiles/README.md

 sudo apt update && sudo apt -y upgrade cp dotfiles/.bash_aliases ~/ if uname -n | grep -q "penguin"; then
-  "On Chromebook, password not known so instead need to log out of terminal and back in again" exit else su - $USER
+  # On Chromebook, password not known so instead need to log out of terminal and back in again
+  exit
+else
+  su - $USER